Zhenbao Island

 Prior to the 1991 Sino-Soviet Border Agreement, the island was disputed between China and the Soviet Union.
-It got its Russian name from the railway engineer Stanislav Damansky, who died there in an incident in 1888 while he was charting the future route for the Trans-Siberian railway.
+It got its Russian name from the railway engineer Stanislav Damansky, who died there in an incident in 1888 while he was charting the future route for the Trans-Siberian Railway.

 Conflict between Soviet Union and China

 The island was the subject of a territorial dispute between the Soviet Union and China.
-Battles were fought with a considerable loss of life during the Sino-Soviet border conflict in March 1969.
+China (PRC) held that "in the absence of an explicit treaty provision, the central line of the main channel—the Thalweg principle—provided a legal basis for delimiting the boundary in the two rivers.
+On this basis, Beijing claimed that 600 of the rivers’ 700 islands—including Zhenbao Island on the Ussuri River, just 180 miles southwest of an important Soviet city, Khabarovsk—belonged to the P.R.C."
+Battles were fought with a considerable loss of life during the Sino-Soviet border conflict in mid-1969.
 The dispute over Zhenbao raised concerns that it could ignite World War III until an initial resolution of the conflict in November 1969.